ekirmen/zeatingmaps/README.md

 contains just `key` and `value` columns and is used to persist options such as the Firebase credentials or the cart seat expiration time.

+### Testing the Firebase connection

+After configuring the credentials you can verify the integration by visiting `/dashboard/firebase-test` while the app is running.
+The page invokes the `firebase-direct` edge function and shows the JSON response so you can confirm that Supabase can reach Firebase.

 ## Seat utilities

 The `src/utils/isUuid.js` helper verifies whether a string is a valid UUID.
 Use it when calling `updateSeat` to prevent typos in seat IDs: